6 Best Cashback Credit Cards in Singapore (Aug 2025)

 Everyone from the kopitiam uncle to K-pop stans seems to be chasing air miles these days.
 I get it—racking up points for a jet-setting lifestyle sounds way sexier than hoarding cash rebates.
 But as someone who doesn’t travel much, I’m firmly, unabashedly in the cashback camp.
 What?
 Don’t judge.

 If you’re like me and prefer cold, hard savings over glamorous airport lounges, this article’s for you.
-I’ve reviewed the best cashback credit cards in Singapore and narrowed it down to 5 winners: one each for unlimited cashback, groceries, dining, online shopping, and transport.
+I’ve reviewed the best cashback credit cards in Singapore and narrowed it down to 6 winners across 5 categories: unlimited cashback, groceries, dining, online shopping, and transport.

 Ready to earn those cash rebates?
 Let's take a look at the best cashback credit cards in Singapore in 2025.